fabriqnetwork/specular/README.md

 ### Running a local devnet

 This section will walk you through how to set up a local devnet containing an L2 sequencer running over a local L1 network.
-Note: the commands that follow below assume you are in the project root directory.

 **Configure network**